Advivo’s Managing Partner, Leon Stephan, explores some ways you can improve your business’ performance to make the most of the new financial year.

 Decision making

-To make any decision about your business, you have to know how much money is allocated to each facet.
+To make any decision about your business, you must know how much money is allocated to each facet.
 Engaging the team in reviewing and comparing the budget with actuals can provide information that highlights the strengths and weaknesses of the business.

 If you have any questions about preparing or monitoring your business’ budget in the new financial year, please don’t hesitate contact us.
 We have a talented team of business advisors and accountants who will listen and take a hands-on approach to take your business to the next level.